AI for marketing

 Monthly client reporting eats the week: Pulling data from Google Analytics, ad platforms, and CRM into a cohesive story takes hours.

-By Sunday, you are manually copying numbers into templates.
+Friday-night scramble, then a weekend spent manually copying numbers into templates.

 What cannot go wrong